sabberworm/Musicbox/Readme.md

+Musicbox
+--------------

 Cappuccino Web-app that lets users vote on tracks to listen to and automatically spawns raop_play with the next top-voted track.
---------------

 Currently consists of two Tcl/Expect scripts, the first of which periodically indexes the music files in a given folder while the second gets the current top-voted track and spawns raop_play.
 The web interface is Cappuccino with a Rails backend.